mirobotech/BEAPER-Pico/Beginner Activities/Numeric-Types.md

 The `unsigned long` type for timing variables — `unsigned long button_down_time = 0;` — is chosen because `millis()` returns an `unsigned long`.
 Timing values start at zero and grow as the program runs, so unsigned is appropriate.
-Using 32 bits gives a maximum value of about 4.3 billion milliseconds — roughly 49 days of continuous running before the counter rolls over.
+Using 32 bits (long) gives a maximum value of about 4.3 billion milliseconds — roughly 49 days of continuous running before the counter rolls over.

 **In MicroPython**, the type system is simpler: there is only one